artiomcovali/lilrussian/README.md

 - 📚 I'm a sophomore at Lowell Highschool.
 - 👀 I’m interested in JavaScript, web dev, & game dev.
 - 🌱 I’m currently learning web dev and python.
-- 💞️ I’m looking to collaborate on any project or start-up.
+- 💞️ I’m open to collaborate on any project or start-up.
 Just message me through any of the ways below!

 ### Connect with me: